neymika/SURF22/README.md

         python3 gdvaried.py
         python3 gdvariedplots.py
         ```
-  * 7/19 Debugged prior code (toypan.py and sgdvaried.py).
+  * 7/19 Debugged prior code (toypan.py and sgdvaried.py) and read network paper for group meeting tomorrow.
 Will now perform a similar comparison for SVRG as detailed in week6todo.png
+  * 7/20 Further debugged code with elizabeth.
+Will do a similar comparison for svrg
+  * 7/21 Worked on abstract a little bit and then finished debugging SVRG code.
+Also applied to GROW22.
+  * 7/22 Went up to the bay to visit family.